 This course enables the student to recognize and interpret basic cardiac rhythms along with atrial, junctional, and ventricular arrhythmias.
 Recognition and identification of the location of various myocardial infarctions is included in the course.
-Utilizing the skill learned, the student will be able to identify and respond appropriately to life threatening cardiac arrhythmia and EKG changes.
-Prerequisite: MEA2712.
-Lec.
-Hrs.
-020 Lab Hrs.
-000 Other Hrs.
-000
+Utilizing the skills learned, the student will be able to identify and respond appropriately to life-threatening cardiac arrhythmia's and EKG changes.
+Lecture Hours: 20.0 Lab Hours: 0.0 Other Hours: 0.0.